Graduate Students

 Aigul Rakisheva

 Aigul Rakisheva is a Ph.D. student in the Education Policy, Organization, and Leadership Department with a concentration in Global Studies in Education.
-Aigul obtained her Master’s in Educational Leadership (Higher Education) and a Bachelor’s in Geography at Kazakhstani universities.
-She worked as a Research Fellow at the Nazarbayev University Graduate School of Education and Kazakhstan Educational Research Association and as a Geography teacher at a Eurasian National University.
-Aigul is actively engaged in research and teaching activities at UIUC.
-Her research focuses on Sustainability Education, Information and Communication Technologies, and Teacher Education, contributing to various research projects in these areas.
+Her research focuses on Sustainability Education, Information and Communication Technologies, and Teacher Education.

-Armando J. Torres is earning his PhD degree in Global Studies in Education (GSE) within the Education Policy, Organization, and Leadership (EPOL) department and holds a BA in Global Studies and MEd in Postsecondary Administration.
-Armando is a popular educator, social entrepreneur and community mobilizer with 15 years of experience working in community with local and international CBO’s, scholars and mobilizers for social and digital transformation.
-Armando’s research focuses on community-based education, technology, mobilization, and sustainable transformational development in LMICs.
+Armando J. Torres is earning his PhD degree in Global Studies in Education (GSE) within the Education Policy, Organization, and Leadership (EPOL).
+Armando’s research focuses on community-based education, technology, mobilization, and sustainable transformational development in LMICs, most recently in Brazil.

 Bryan Lake

-Bryan Lake is a Master’s student in Global Studies in Education in the department of Education Policy, Organization & Leadership in the College of Education.
-Bryan is a National Board Certified Teacher who most recently served as an elementary instructional coach in Urbana School District 116, where he championed inquiry-based and experiential learning opportunities with students and teachers through laboratory and outdoor learning spaces.
+Bryan Lake is a Master’s student in Global Studies in Education in the department of Education Policy, Organization & Leadership.
+He is a National Board Certified Teacher who most recently served as an elementary instructional coach in Urbana School District 116, where he championed inquiry-based and experiential learning opportunities with students and teachers through laboratory and outdoor learning spaces.
 He continues to support local school gardens through Champaign-Urbana’s Solidarity Gardens Affiliate and the Farm to School Program.

 Wendy Dorman

 Wendy Dorman is a PhD Candidate in Natural Resources & Environmental Sciences.
-She holds an MS in Ecology from Winthrop University and an MS in GIS from Eastern Michigan University.
 Her interdisciplinary research explores the mechanisms limiting the distribution of migratory birds and the potential for the scale and place of biodiversity data to influence student beliefs surrounding conservation and climate change.
-She enjoys hiking with her dog Atreyu, science fiction, birding, bonfires, and spending time with family and friends.

 Director

-Sam Lindgren’s work focuses on youth-oriented Sustainability Education, defined broadly to include multiple global traditions including Environmental Education and Education for Sustainable Development, and its impact on decision-making in the home, both in the United States and abroad.
-She examines youth and their ability to affect change in their homes and communities through purposeful sustainability education programming in formal and nonformal settings, particularly that which is situated in topics of household energy and sustainable agriculture.
-Internationally, her work is focused on the introduction of efficient cookstoves and sustainable agriculture practices in resource-limited settings and the role that education for women and youth play in strengthening community resilience.
+Sam Lindgren’s work focuses on youth-oriented Sustainability Education, defined broadly to include multiple global traditions including Education for Sustainable Development and Environmental Education, and its impact on decision-making in the home, both in the United States and abroad.
+Her recent projects have been in Bangladesh, Namibia, and Cambodia.
 Domestically, she examines environmental education programming as a way to connect youth and their households more meaningfully to their local environments.
 Dr. Lindgren is affiliated faculty in the Center for the Study of Global Gender Equity, the Technology Entrepreneurship Center in the Grainger College of Engineering, and the Center for Culturally Responsive Evaluation and Assessment.